 At a glance, marigolds are a gorgeous and deep orange, reminding us of sunshine!
 The traditional use of these flowers represents grief, but as a birth flower, we like to focus on their symbolism of prosperity.
 You can look at their color and picture a new morning, sunlight trickling in as you cradle your new little love.
 Marigolds are a perfect representation of this new life.

 Cosmos actually give off the same feeling!
-With their soft coloring and perfectly spaced petals, these flowers are so representative of the calmness and perfection we see on the face of our sleeping babies.
+With their soft coloring and perfectly spaced petals, these flowers represent the calmness and perfection we see on the faces of our sleeping babies.
 The golden ray from the marigolds and the dreamy galaxy name behind the cosmos create the perfect symbolism for our October babies.